Invest in a New Chase Cover for Your Home in Killeen, Temple, or Anywhere Nearby

 • Moisture Prevention: A well-fitted cover will create a watertight seal, preventing rain, snow, and ice from entering the chase.
 Water intrusion can lead to rust, rot, and other forms of water damage, so this is important!

 • Home Safety: An ill-fitting or missing chase cover can pose safety risks, as the more vulnerable your system is from the top, the more likely interior damage is to occur.
-And more damage means a higher risk of fire hazards and gas leaks.

 • System Longevity: A properly fitted chase cover will protect your chimney and chase from damage, prolonging the lifespan of your chimney system and reducing the need for costly repairs down the line.